hashgraph/hedera-improvement-proposal/HIP/hip-0000-atomic-transactions-chain.md

 ---
 hip: 0000
-title: Atomic transactions chain
+title: Batch transactions
 author: Piotr Swierzy <piotr.swierzy@arianelabs.com>
 type: Standards Track
 category: Service
 needs-council-approval: Yes
-status: Draft
+status: Review
 created: 2022-07-25
 discussions-to: https://github.com/hashgraph/hedera-improvement-proposal/discussions/531
 ---

 ## Abstract

-This HIP defines a mechanism to execute atomic transactions chain such that a series of transactions(HAPI calls) depending on each other can be rolled into one transaction that passes the ACID test (atomicity, consistency, isolation, and durability)
+This HIP defines a mechanism to execute batch transactions such that a series of transactions(HAPI calls) depending on each other can be rolled into one transaction that passes the ACID test (atomicity, consistency, isolation, and durability)

 ## Motivation